 It might be that there is violence, or coercion, involved in your case.
 This would make it impossible for mediation to take place.

 The MIAMS form, otherwise known as the Family Mediation Information and Assessment Form (MIAM) should be completed by an accredited mediator.
 This form includes a full list of exemptions for mediation.

 One obvious exemption is that, on discussion, there is no disagreement to mediate.
 However, as stated above, threats of violence, and other issues such as bankruptcy can count as exemptions.

 Aside from the exceptions which have been outlined above, there is really no excuse for attending MIAMS meetings.
 These are a necessary part of going through divorce or separation.

 Without undertaking these meetings it is virtually impossible to obtain the correct legal permissions to obtain a divorce.
-By contacting our trained solicitors and mediators, you will obtain the best possible advice concerning MIAMS meetings and need help with a C100 court form.
+By contacting our trained mediators, you will obtain the best possible advice concerning MIAMS meetings and need help with a C100 court form.

 Even if you and your ex-partner are not on speaking terms please contact us on an individual basis to find out more about these important procedures.